 Assuming they need a smartphone, why not have a public device for your kids.
 Do not encourage a private cell phone!

-Having a private cell phone limits auditing your kids’ device and increases the chances of getting bullied.
+Having a private cell phone limits auditing your kids’ devices and increases the chances of getting bullied.

 2. Talk, Talk and Talk!